jamesallardice/Placeholders.js/README.md

  - K-Meleon 0.7+ (with Placeholders.js)

 Do you use some obscure browser that doesn't have native `placeholder` attribute support?
 If so, please let me know so I can make sure Placeholders.js works with it.

+##Contributors

+Many thanks to [@ioptics](https://github.com/ioptics) for asking me to write this in the first place.
+Also thanks to:

+ - [@markcarlson](https://github.com/markcarlson) for a major bug fix
+ - [@ralgh](https://github.com/ralgh) for adding options to customize the polyfill styles

 ##Downloads